lyhistory/lyhistory.github.io/docs/vuepress/docs/software/buildingblock/kafka_consumer.md

 2)	Having consumers as part of different consumer groups means providing the “publish/subscribe” pattern where the messages from topic partitions are sent to all the consumers across the different groups. https://dzone.com/articles/dont-use-apache-kafka-consumer-groups-the-wrong-wa

+线程安全：You can’t have multiple consumers that belong to the same group in one thread and you can’t have multiple threads safely use the same consumer.
+One consumer per thread is the rule.
+To run multiple consumers in the same group in one application, you will need to run each in its own thread.
+It is useful to wrap the consumer logic in its own object and then use Java’s ExecutorService to start multiple threads each with its own consumer.
+The Confluent blog has a tutorial that shows how to do just that.

 ##### 关键API